felipealbuq/A-Frame-mini-game/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about A-frame, take a look at the following resources:

 - [A-Frame Documentation](https://aframe.io/docs/1.5.0/introduction/) - learn about A-Frame features and API.